rgruesbeck/vertical/description.md

 - ⚙️ Add Google Analytics ID and Open Graph information for sharing.

 ## Some Ideas
-- An idle miner game.
+- Dodge the haters
-- A classic puzzle game.
+- Make it horizontal

 ## People are here to help you get it done
 If you need any help, you can ask the community by [making a post](https://gokoji.com/posts), or [joining the discord](https://discordapp.com/invite/eQuMJF6).